neurite/debian-setup/docs/1005-python.md

 #### Jupyter Widgets

-Here is brief explaination of why.
+Here is a brief explaination of why.

 Widgets for interactive UI in the notebooks.
 It is required to run progress bar properly for example.